Floor & Decor (NYSE:FND) Lowered to C+ at TheStreet

-TheStreet lowered shares of Floor & Decor (NYSE:FND – Get Rating) from a b rating to a c+ rating in a research report sent to investors on Tuesday morning, TheStreetRatingsTable reports.
+Floor & Decor (NYSE:FND – Get Rating) was downgraded by equities research analysts at TheStreet from a “b” rating to a “c+” rating in a note issued to investors on Tuesday, TheStreetRatingsTable reports.

-Several other brokerages have also recently weighed in on FND.
-Berenberg Bank restated a buy rating on shares of Floor & Decor in a research note on Monday, November 22nd.
-Loop Capital dropped their price objective on Floor & Decor from $135.00 to $105.00 and set a hold rating on the stock in a research note on Monday, February 28th.
-Robert W. Baird dropped their price objective on Floor & Decor from $160.00 to $130.00 in a research note on Friday, February 25th.
-Morgan Stanley dropped their price objective on Floor & Decor from $130.00 to $120.00 and set an equal weight rating on the stock in a research note on Tuesday, January 18th.
-Finally, Zacks Investment Research upgraded Floor & Decor from a sell rating to a hold rating in a research note on Thursday, January 20th.
-Three equities research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
-According to data from MarketBeat, the company has an average rating of Buy and a consensus price target of $136.00.
+A number of other analysts also recently weighed in on the company.
+Wedbush restated an “outperform” rating and issued a $130.00 price target on shares of Floor & Decor in a research note on Thursday, March 17th.
+Robert W. Baird decreased their price objective on shares of Floor & Decor from $160.00 to $130.00 in a report on Friday, February 25th.
+Zacks Investment Research raised shares of Floor & Decor from a “sell” rating to a “hold” rating in a report on Thursday, January 20th.
+Morgan Stanley decreased their price target on Floor & Decor from $130.00 to $120.00 and set an “equal weight” rating on the stock in a research note on Tuesday, January 18th.
+Finally, Piper Sandler dropped their price objective on Floor & Decor from $167.00 to $136.00 in a research note on Friday, February 25th.
+Three investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus price target of $136.00.

-In related news, Director William T. Giles bought 2,000 shares of Floor & Decor stock in a transaction on Tuesday, March 1st.
-The stock was acquired at an average price of $96.00 per share, with a total value of $192,000.00.
-The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Company insiders own 3.20% of the company’s stock.
+In other Floor & Decor news, Director William T. Giles purchased 2,000 shares of the firm’s stock in a transaction that occurred on Tuesday, March 1st.
+The stock was purchased at an average cost of $96.00 per share, with a total value of $192,000.00.
+The acquisition was disclosed in a filing with the SEC, which is available at the SEC website.
+3.20% of the stock is currently owned by insiders.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Sheets Smith Investment Management purchased a new position in shares of Floor & Decor during the fourth quarter worth about $1,262,000.
-American Trust purchased a new position in shares of Floor & Decor during the fourth quarter worth about $392,000.
-Norges Bank bought a new stake in Floor & Decor in the 4th quarter worth approximately $96,997,000.
-Stewart Asset Management LLC lifted its position in Floor & Decor by 30.6% in the 4th quarter.
-Stewart Asset Management LLC now owns 68,495 shares of the company’s stock worth $8,905,000 after buying an additional 16,061 shares during the last quarter.
-Finally, Walleye Capital LLC lifted its position in Floor & Decor by 88.2% in the 4th quarter.
-Walleye Capital LLC now owns 33,077 shares of the company’s stock worth $4,300,000 after buying an additional 15,500 shares during the last quarter.
-98.20% of the stock is owned by institutional investors.
+Several hedge funds have recently bought and sold shares of the company.
+Global Retirement Partners LLC grew its stake in shares of Floor & Decor by 16.7% during the third quarter.
+Global Retirement Partners LLC now owns 671 shares of the company’s stock valued at $81,000 after acquiring an additional 96 shares in the last quarter.
+YorkBridge Wealth Partners LLC boosted its holdings in Floor & Decor by 3.0% in the fourth quarter.
+YorkBridge Wealth Partners LLC now owns 3,392 shares of the company’s stock valued at $441,000 after purchasing an additional 99 shares during the last quarter.
+Intrust Bank NA grew its stake in Floor & Decor by 3.1% during the 4th quarter.
+Intrust Bank NA now owns 3,534 shares of the company’s stock valued at $459,000 after purchasing an additional 107 shares in the last quarter.
+CIBC Asset Management Inc increased its holdings in Floor & Decor by 3.0% during the 4th quarter.
+CIBC Asset Management Inc now owns 4,348 shares of the company’s stock worth $565,000 after purchasing an additional 125 shares during the last quarter.
+Finally, Resonant Capital Advisors LLC raised its position in shares of Floor & Decor by 2.9% in the 4th quarter.
+Resonant Capital Advisors LLC now owns 4,451 shares of the company’s stock valued at $579,000 after purchasing an additional 126 shares in the last quarter.
+Institutional investors and hedge funds own 98.20% of the company’s stock.

 Floor & Decor Holdings, Inc engages in the retail of hard surface flooring and related accessories.
 It provides wood, stone, and flooring products.
 Its products include vinyl, laminate, and tiles with materials installation for living rooms, kitchen, bathrooms, and walls.
 The company was founded by George Vincent West in 2000 and is headquartered in Atlanta, GA.